kaki-lang/kaki/docs/tutorial/types.md

 prefixed with `@@` instead of `@`.
 Like instance fields, static fields have a value of `none` before they are assigned.

+For a moment we will abandon our example of `Vec3` and consider some other type implementations.

 ```kaki
 # This type counts how many instances of it have been made
 # (which is the same as the number of times `new` has been